 Sleep Is Restorative

 One thing we do know for certain is that the body heals best during periods of deep sleep.
 Much has been written on the subject and so it stands to reason that if sleep promotes healing, it would also offer skin cells damaged during the course of the day a chance to repair and heal themselves.
 A good place to learn the basics of how sleep promotes healing is on the Web MD website.
-If you had any doubts as to whether or not a good night’s sleep can help repair your skin, check out this article.

 A Few Healing Processes of Note